-Outstanding trading balances at the year-end are unsecured and will be settled in cash.
-Within the Natrium Holdings Limited subgroup interest is charged at a rate that matches the rate paid on external receivables or payables.
-For the year ended 31 March 2020 the Company has not recorded any impairment of receivables relating to amounts owed by the related parties (2019: £nil).
+The sales to and purchases from related parties are made at terms equivalent to those that prevail in arm's length transactions.
+Outstanding trading balances at the year end are unsecured and will be settled in cash.
+Interest on loans is generally charged at a rate that matches the rate paid on external loans by the loan provider.
+Interest is charged monthly on the loan owed to Gusiute Holdings (UK) Limited at 6% per annum.
+There have been no guarantees provided or received for any related party receivables or payables.
+For the year ended 31 March 2020, the Company has not recorded any impairment of receivables relating to amounts owed by related parties (2019: £nil).
 This assessment is undertaken each financial year by examining the financial position of the related party and the market in which the related party operates.